Pulsar Navigation in the Solar System: Pulsar Navigation in the Solar System

 \subsection{In the space based and the airborne}

-In deep space explore, X-ray pulsar tracker suitable for most small spacecraft in usually for it even can use a 30CM detector have crab pulsar profile.
-But it can't finish pulsar sensor mission now.
-We can have spacecraft attitude from star sensor and gain position et al. from pulsar.
-In International Space Station(ISS) or Laser Interferometer Space Antenna(LISA) et al., the biggest vehicle, the dish like Figure.2 is well in mission time.
+In deep space explore, X-ray pulsar tracker suitable for most small spacecraft in usually for it even can use a 30 cm detector have the crab pulsar profile.
+But it can not finish pulsar sensor mission now.
+We can have spacecraft attitude and position et al. from it.
+In International Space Station (ISS) or Laser Interferometer Space Antenna (LISA) et al., the biggest vehicle, the dish like Figure. \ref{fig:t} is well in mission time.
 In radio astronomy, we will have more accurate profile and timing in the same time which compare with X-ray astronomy for the different detection method.
-For some satellite in orbit which include GPS, the Tracking and Data Relay Satellite System (TDRSS) et al., that need precise time, radio tracker like Figure.2 is good choice for it will have a best clock in long term.
-SIGINT(SIGnals INTelligence) satellite is the biggest spaceborne antenna for intelligence-gathering by interception of signals, whether between people (i.e., COMINT or communications intelligence) or between machines (i.e., ELINT or electronic intelligence), or mixtures of the two.
-Its diameter even arrive at 150 meter.
-Radio pulsar signal must be strong noise for it like Crab pulsar to the Ballistic Early Warning Site(BMEWS)of US Air Force\cite{s08}.
-For some airborne vehicle (F22, B2, blackswift et al.) and sub-orbit spaceship(hot eagle or aurora in legend), pulsar sensor like AN/APG-77 of F22 is best choice for its mission need change attitude frequently.
+For some satellites in orbit which include GPS, the Tracking and Data Relay Satellite System (TDRSS) et al., that need precise time, radio tracker like Figure. \ref{fig:t} is a good choice for it will have a best clock in long term.
+SIGINT (SIGnals INTelligence) satellite is the biggest spaceborne antenna for intelligence-gathering by interception of signals, whether between people (i.e., COMINT or communications intelligence) or between machines (i.e., ELINT or electronic intelligence), or mixtures of the two.
+Its diameter even has 150 meters.
+Radio pulsar signal must be strong noise for it like Crab pulsar to the Ballistic Early Warning Site (BMEWS) of US Air Force \citep{s08}.
+For some airborne vehicle (F22, J20, B2 et al.) and sub-orbit spaceship (X37, X51 et al.), pulsar sensor like AN/APG-77 of F22 is best choice for its mission need change attitude frequently.